Erections & ejaculation

-Many guys and some girls have genitals that become erect—this happens when blood rushes into the genitals and makes them seem bigger and feel more sensitive.
+Many males and some females have genitals that can sometimes become erect or harder.
+This happens when blood rushes into the genitals and makes them seem bigger and feel more sensitive.

 All genitals (penises and clitorises) are of different shapes and sizes, and they change when they are erect.

-Sometimes, when you sleep, many guys with working testes wake up to sticky stuff in their sheets or underwear.
-It’s not urine—it’s actually called semen or “ejaculate.”
-It’s white, sticky, and can sometimes contain sperm cells.
+Sometimes, when you sleep, many males who have testes that work, can wake up to white sticky stuff in their sheets or underwear.
+This is not urine – it’s actually called semen or “ejaculate.”
+It’s white, sticky, and often contains sperm cells.
 This is a pretty typical part of growing up and is called a ‘wet dream’.

 Ejaculation doesn’t always look the same for different people.
 Some are watery, and some are thicker.
 Some come out kind of like a squirt; others can remain inside in tiny tubes that connect to the urethra internally.
 If this happens, the ejaculate will most likely come out in the urine.